 Days 2 to 4: Paddle down the Athabasca River from Hinton towards Whitecourt

 Not needed luggage stays safely with the bus.
-For the next three nights of your canoe trip you pitch your tent on sandy islands or comfortable spots along the shore.
+For the next three nights of your canoe trip you make camp on islands or comfortable spots along the shore.
 Your paddling speed depends a lot on the water level.
 The Athabasca River, fed by glaciers high in the Alberta Rockies, is full of power in the early season, clear and quiet by fall when the glaciers in the mountains have stopped melting.
 The forested river valley is uninhabited.
 You have excellent chances to spot wild geese, beavers, eagles, elk, bear and moose.
 Five or six hours daily are spent on the river, at times leisurely drifting downstream, alert to the next rapid or obstacle.
 Sometimes you might have to drag the boat over shallow spots.
 There is time for swimming, exploring, fishing and big campfires under the northern lights.

 It is actually easy and very satisfying to keep a clean camp.
 Minimum impact means that your group spends an afternoon and the night camping, cooking and playing on some island, not "improving" nature in any way, leaving no trace but footprints in the sand - which the next rain washes away.